 [end of brochure contents]

 Forty-nine of the Photographs fall naturally into several categories and I have organized them on pages accordingly: Street Scenes and People (16 images); Coney Island (14 images); Beach Scenes (9 images); Subway Scenes (3 images); and Harbor Scenes (7 images).
-In addition, there is a wonderful image of Edward Hopper painting at his easel with Raphael Soyer sitting nearby that stands on its own and can be viewed from this link.
+In addition, there is a wonderful image of Edward Hopper painting at his easel with Raphael Soyer sitting nearby.

 The Portfolio is available for $6500.

-The interested reader is referred to the following publications:
+The interested reader is referred to the following publications and website:

 Cohen, Marilyn.
 Reginald Marsh’s New York: Paintings, Drawings, Prints and Photographs.
 NY: Whitney Museum of American Art in association with Dover Publications, Inc., 1983